dovecot/documentation/source/configuration_manual/push_notification.rst

 =====

-To use push notifications, both the ``notify`` and the ``push_notification`` plugins need to be activated by defining in :ref:`setting-mail_plugins`.
+To use push notifications, both the ``notify`` and the ``push_notification`` plugins need to be activated by defining in :dovecot_core:ref:`mail_plugins`.

 This can either be set globally or restricted to the protocols where you want push notifications to be generated.
 For example, to restrict to mail